Pension lump sum allowances (previously Lifetime Allowance)

 Lump Sum Allowance (LSA)

-This is the limit on the total amount of certain tax-free retirement lump sums you can take in your lifetime.
+The lump sum allowance (LSA) is the maximum amount of certain tax‑free lump sums you can take from your pension over your lifetime.

 Lump Sum and Death Benefit Allowance (LSDBA)